arctic ice pack Arctic Complete – (27th July – 18th August 2017)

 SV Noorderlicht

 Compared to the previous boats, this is something of a grandfather having been built in 1910.
-But the two-masted schooner is prepared for the at-times challenging conditions of the Arctic Circle.
+But the two-masted SV Noorderlicht schooner is prepared for the at-times challenging conditions of the Arctic Circle.
 Cruise boats like this have true character and are fitted with ten basic cabins complete with twin bunks and shared bathrooms.
 You will feel like a real explorer, and the sense of camaraderie on these smaller launches is like nothing else.
 Nonetheless, there is still room for a bar and dining lounge.

 SV Rembrandt Van Rijn